Zenoh overhead: a story from our community

 Summarizing, the minimal overhead in frame messages is as little as 2 bytes when the SN resolution is bounded to 128.
 Moreover, the overhead of the SN (even the larger ones) are then equally shared across all the data messages in a single frame, leading to considerable bandwidth savings also in high throughput scenarios when batching comes really into play.
 This leaves us with a minimal overhead of just 5 bytes when a single message is sent.

-If you liked this blog post and you have more questions or simply curiosities on zenoh, don’t hesitate to join our community on zenoh’s gitter channel!
+If you liked this blog post and you have more questions or simply curiosities on zenoh, don’t hesitate to join our community on zenoh’s Discord Server!